Lightening the Load: A Cluster-Based Framework for A Lower-Overhead, Provable Website Fingerprinting Defense: Experimental Evaluation

 We also train the Holmes model on the same training traces to perform early webpage prediction, and independently train a set of kFP classifiers for each webpage to support fine-grained pattern prediction.
 Using the ECDIRE procedure (described in Section~\ref{sec:early_pred}), we derive a safe prediction time for each $(\text{webpage}, \text{pattern})$ pair.
 We set $\alpha = 0.9$, meaning a prediction is considered safe once it reaches 90\% of the classification accuracy achieved when the classifier is trained on complete traces.
 This value was selected empirically: we evaluated a range of $\alpha$ values from 0.5 to 1, and compared the resulting overhead improvements.
 The experiments showed that $\alpha = 0.9$ yielded the best overhead improvements compared to the original tamaraw.

 We proceed to evaluate the performance of Adaptive Tamaraw using the held-out test set.
 For each test trace $i$, and for each global Pareto regularization pair $(\rho_{\text{in}}^g, \rho_{\text{out}}^g)$, we first apply Tamaraw with the global parameters and record the resulting bandwidth and time overheads.
 Next, we evaluate the same trace under the complete adaptive Tamaraw strategy: we begin with $(\rho_{\text{in}}^g, \rho_{\text{out}}^g)$ and switch to the specific configuration of the anonymity set $(\rho_{\text{in}}^{\mathcal{S}_{i}}, \rho_{\text{out}}^{\mathcal{S}_{i}})$ once the predicted anonymity set becomes identifiable according to its safe prediction time.
 We then record the resulting overheads.
-We repeat this procedure for all the 33 global Pareto regularization pairs $(\rho_{\text{in}}^g, \rho_{\text{out}}^g)$.
+We repeat this procedure for all the global Pareto regularization pairs $(\rho_{\text{in}}^g, \rho_{\text{out}}^g)$.

-Table~\ref{tab:overhead_comparison} presents average total overhead (combined time and bandwidth, averaged over all global regularization pairs) for static Tamaraw versus Adaptive Tamaraw at various cluster sizes \(k\), across three bucket lengths \(L \in \{100, 500, 1000\}\).
-Adaptive Tamaraw achieves notable reductions across all settings, particularly for small \(k\).
-For example, when \(L{=}1000\), Adaptive Tamaraw reduces the average overhead from 459\% (Tamaraw) to 360\% at \(k{=}2\), a drop of 99\%.
-Even at \(k{=}30\), the reduction remains significant at 60\%.
-For smaller \(L\), the relative savings are smaller but still meaningful: at \(L{=}100\) and \(k{=}2\), the overhead drops from 243\% to 205\% (38\% decrease), while at \(L{=}500\), the drop is from 299\% to 258\% (41\%).
+Table~\ref{tab:overhead_comparison} presents the average overheads (time and bandwidth, each averaged over all global regularization pairs) for static Tamaraw versus Adaptive Tamaraw at various cluster sizes \(k\), across three bucket lengths \(L \in \{100, 500, 1000\}\) for both datasets..
+On the Sirinam et al. dataset, the savings are substantial: when $L=1000$, Adaptive Tamaraw reduces the average overheads from 258\% bandwidth and 199\% time overhead to 223\% and 135\% respectively at $k=2$, a combined reduction of 99.0 percentage points.
+For the AWF dataset, we observe that while the baseline overhead for static Tamaraw is generally higher, the overhead reductions from our defense are still pronounced.
+For instance, at $L=1000$ and $k=2$ on AWF, the average overheads drop from 182\% and 207\% to 145\% and 154\%, a reduction of 90.0 percentage points.